-The gateway to California, Los Angeles International Airport, or just LAX, handeld almost 85 Mio. passengers in 2017 and is one of the top ten airports of the world in number of passengers.
+Los Angeles International Airport (LAX/KLAX), the gateway to Southern California, handeld almost 88 Mio. passengers in 2019 and is one of the top ten airports of the world in number of passengers.
 More than 13 mio people living within the Los Angeles Metropolitan Aera and almost every tourist who is going to visit the Western States of the USA will start his journey in Los Angeles.
 Thats why you will get a wide variety of airlines and many international carriers using heavy equipment at LAX.

 Many US airlines using Los Angeles as hub or as a focus city, like Alaska Airlines, Delta, United, Southwest and American.
 Plane spotting is not very popular in the US, but LAX is one of the more famous places for this hobby.
 Most time, the wind is coming from the ocean, so the planes arriving from the city, while the departures heading to the ocean.
 The sun is shining almost any time of the year and the pacific ocean, with his large beaches, is just next to the airport.
 Furthermore there are many cargo flights taking place by carriers from all over the world like Qatar, Nippon, Korean, Lufthansa, Cargolux and many many more.
 FedEx and DHL operating a small hubs at LAX too.

-Written by Julian Mittnacht, Jan Seba, Lennart Böttcher, Maximilian Kramer, Patrick Weis and Yixin Chen (last visit November 2018)
+Written by Julian Mittnacht, Jan Seba, Lennart Böttcher, Maximilian Kramer, Patrick Weis and Yixin Chen (last update September 2019)